OctopusDeploy/blog/blog/2018-03/paas-targets/index.md

 ## Migration

+There will be no breaking changes.
 Everything you have configured today will continue to work.

-As of the 2018.4.0 release, if you wish to create new _Deploy Azure Web_ or _Deploy Azure Cloud Service_ steps you will need to first configure targets in the appropriate environments.
+As of the 2018.4.0 release, if you wish to create new _Deploy Azure Web_ or _Deploy a Service Fabric App_ steps you will need to first configure targets in the appropriate environments.

 If you have any concerns or questions, please don't hesitate to reach out.